ascourtas/healthmaster/README.md

 5. Make UI reactive, suitable for mobile
 6. Set up proper database
 7. Pull in data from other hospitals in an area, given a zipcode and radius

+### Smaller scale TODOs
+- add option to overwrite output file instead of continually adding to it
+- add option to sort by multiple params
+- add option to sort by chargecode
+- add option to write results to .csv instead of .txt
+- break out script into just a main.py script and then a healthmaster.py core module and associated helper modules
+- create a reference.py module for mapping abbreviated hospital names (e.g. MGH) to full names (e.g. Massachusetts General Hospital), and then write the full names to the results file instead of the filenames, for clarity
+- make it the default to not pull down the zip'd files if they already exist in dest_dir
+- add option to overwrite the chargemaster files if desired